-By opting for Vocational Pathways you are committing to a three year programme of study, the first year of which is undertaken in school.
-In Year 9 students spend their vocational pathways time developing a range of 'employability' skills such Working with Others, Problem Solving, Carrying out Research, CV writing and interview techniques, as well as completing a qualification in ICT called the European Computer Driving Licence (ECDL).
-This qualification is highly recognised by colleges and employers and demonstrates that you have the knowledge and skills to competently use key software packages.
+By opting for Vocational Pathways you are committing to a three-year programme of study, the first year of which is undertaken in school.
+In Year 9 students spend their vocational pathways time developing a range of 'employability' skills such Working with Others, Problem Solving, carrying out Research, CV writing and interview techniques.
 All the above elements will be delivered as part of a school based programme during Year 9.

-The final two years of Vocational Pathway options are made up of practical learning.
-This is normally through attending an extended work experience with an employer in a chosen occupational area.
+The final two years of the Vocational Pathway option is made up of practical learning.
+This is normally through attending an extended work experience placement with an employer in a chosen occupational area.
 In some cases, where there is sufficient demand, it may be possible for students to attend a vocational course at a local college.